Nabi1/Joone_Paris_Interview/README.md

 > Thanks for giving my the opportunity to do this interview.

 > Before going further, you should get the provided ACCESS_TOKEN from the last email I send to Maria R. (Your favorite Talent & Acquisition Specialist).
+> This ACCESS_TOKEN also the Password that Maria send me.

 >Usually this ACCESS_TOKEN should be listed in a config file like .env